zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-simplesave.md

 # Dapper.SimpleSave Library

 ## Overview

-Dapper.SimpleSave is a small library package which adds basic CRUD operations to Dapper.
-Dapper easily retrieve data from the database when a single object is involved, but when you are dealing with complex hierarchies, then dapper is not very helpfull.
+**Dapper.SimpleSave** is a small library package that adds basic CRUD operations to Dapper.
+Dapper easily retrieves data from the database when a single object is involved, but when you are dealing with complex hierarchies, then dapper is not very helpful.

-This is where Dapper.SimpleSave comes in and save complex objects to the database in a very simple way.
+This is where **Dapper.SimpleSave** comes in and saves complex objects to the database in a very simple way.

+ - **Dapper.SimpleSave** is intended to support what EF users would call a "database first" scenario.
+I.e., you already have a database, and you want an easy way to get data in and out of it from a .NET application.
+ - It doesn't do any kind of code or schema generation for you: you should already have a schema, and you'll write simple POCO entities from which **Dapper.SimpleSave** will save data to the database.

+## How Dapper.SimpleSave Works?

+**Dapper.SimpleSave** saves data to the database through the following processes:

+ - Perform a deep comparison between the current object and the previous version of that object, and build a list of differences.
+ - Use the list of differences to build a list of operations that describe the changes that need to be made to the corresponding database rows to make them match the new version of the object.
+ - Use the list of operations to build a list of commands that will provide the template for the SQL that will be generated - in particular, coalesce updates into a single command for each row.
+ - Use the list of commands to build the minimum number of parameterized SQL batches that will update the database with the required changes.
+ - Execute the SQL batches sequentially as a single database transaction to update the database, resolving any previously unknown primary key values before each batch is executed.

 ## Attributes

-Dapper.SimpleSave need to decorate your domain classes with attribute, for example;
+**Dapper.SimpleSave** needs to decorate your domain classes with the attribute, for example;

 - Names of the tables and columns in a database.
-- Which property represent primary key columns.
+- Which property represents primary key columns.
 - The cardinality of relationships between tables etc.

 ```csharp